capossele/SynchroniCityDataMarketplace/doc/user-guide.rst

    :align: center
    :scale: 50%

-In the displayed form, it is required to include a new version for the product specification and to provide the new digital asset to be offered.
+In the displayed form, it is required to include a new version for the data source specification and to provide the new digital asset to be offered.

 .. image:: ./images/user/product25.png